-It appears to be a very simple image, and that's good because simple images are easier for the viewer to read and, as a consequence, easier for the photographer to communicate the story, message or theme that’s being explored.
+It appears to be a very simple image and that's good because simple images are easier for the viewer to read and make sense of.
+They also make it easier for the photographer to communicate the story, message or theme that’s being explored.

 So with the above image as a case in point we understand that, at one level, what we are looking at is a series of colorfully painted barrels.

 Yet the photo is at least as much an exploration of image design or composition as it is a picture of barrels.

 The secret to making this a successful, and in this case that means dynamic, photo is the composition that underpins it.
 Let's explore that composition by breaking it down into separate elements.